-If this resonated and you’d love to be more supported in your emotional journey as you navigate relationships and dating, then I invite you to check out my 8 month group coaching program – Extraordinary LOVE Inner Circle 2018.
+If this resonated and you’d love to be more supported in your emotional journey as you navigate relationships and dating, then I invite you to also check out my group coaching program – Extraordinary LOVE Inner Circle 2018.

 We are enrolling currently, and this program is hands-down, the most affordable way to work with me this year.